jerryscript-project/iotjs/docs/api/IoT.js-API-ADC.md

 The hardware pins can be read from or written to, therefore they are called bidirectional IO pins.
 This module provides the reading part.

-On Nuttx, you have to know the number of pins that is defined on the target board module.
+On NuttX, you have to know the number of pins that is defined on the target board module.
 For more information, please see the list below.
   * [STM32F4-discovery](../targets/nuttx/stm32f4dis/IoT.js-API-Stm32f4dis.md#adc-pin)